 Have you heard of a bargello quilt?
-It is a stunning work of quilting art that is full of motion.
+It is a stunning work of quilting art that's full of motion.
 Waves, curves and other shapes move gracefully across the quilt top.
 These quilts look incredibly difficult, but surprisingly, they are quite easy to make.
-Today we’re going to look at what exactly bargello quilting is, as well as some beautiful design examples and patterns.
+Today we're going to look at what exactly bargello quilting is, as well as some beautiful design examples and patterns.

 What is bargello quilting?

 By definition, a bargello quilt is one that is made of strips of fabric sewn together to create movement.
 These patterns look complicated, but they're very suitable for beginning quilters.
 If you can sew a straight seam, you can do this!
 Even though there are so many curves and shapes featured on the quilt, there is no curved piecing whatsoever.
 More advanced quilters find enjoyment with quilting bargello as well with the simple yet creative piecework and color play.

 The key to bargello quilting is fabric color and print.